cotejp/jquery.cssliveupdate/README.md

 ## Demo

-You can view a live demo at this address http://cote.cc/projects/cssliveupdate
+You can view and try out a live demo at this address http://cote.cc/projects/cssliveupdate

 ## Requirements